Article Table Of Contents

-So where are the best places to live in Texas?
-What is the best of the best when it comes to retirement cities?
-Luckily for you, HomeSnacks has crunched the numbers for you to find the answers to those questions.
+At the end of the day we answered that burning question that brought you here -- what are the best of the best when it comes to retirement cities in Texas?
+HomeSnacks has crunched the numbers for you to find the answers to this pressing question.

 And the winner?
-Azle, Texas.
-This peculiar name of a city won first place for retirement because of its low cost of living and its proximity to Fort Worth.
+Fredericksburg, Texas.
+This peculiar name of a city won first place for retirement because of its low cost of living and its proximity to bigger cities.
 You can have the big city experience when you want it, but have a quiet getaway at the end of the day.

 Other notable cities include Fredericksburg and Southlake, a city that got 10/10 on our snackability scale.
 That is a rare find, folks.